 • Another question we get a lot is… why are puppy mills not illegal?
 The sad fact is the USDA treats dog farming just the same as pig farming.
 The dogs have very few protections and the government does little to inspect and protect the dogs.
 They really are on the side of the farmer, not the animal.

 • With so many people owning and loving dogs, why is it so hard to get laws passed to protect them?
 That’s another question we hear all of the time.
-The fact is, big ag companies lobby congress (federal and at the state level too) to insure that laws that protect dogs in mills are defeated.
+The fact is, big agriculture companies lobby Congress (federal and at the state level too) to ensure that laws that protect dogs in mills are defeated.
 They constantly talk about the “slippery slope” and how if the dogs are protected, pigs and cows will soon be next.
 They work with farming organizations to apply pressure and money to keep the status quo.
 It’s sickening but happens every time a state tries to pass laws protecting the dogs.
 They don’t always win, but they win a lot more than they lose.

 If you’d like to read more about mills and what you can do, visit the website of the group I’m part of, StopOnlinePuppyMills.org.